abhishektyaagi/abhishektyaagi.github.io/_pages/usefulLinks.md

 ---
 layout: links                 # ← tells Jekyll to use your new layout
-title: Useful Links
+title: resources (Coming Soon)
-description: Handy resources I refer to often
+description: A list of resources I come across that are useful to me and maybe others pertaining to research
-permalink: /links/            # nice, short URL (optional but common)
+permalink: /resources/            # nice, short URL (optional but common)

 nav: true                     # show in the top-right navbar
 nav_order: 7                  # smaller = farther left; adjust as you like